 - The Veterans Benefits Unit is available to assist you via email at firstname.lastname@example.org during normal business hours (9am-12pm and 1pm-4pm M-F).

-- Request certification for Fall 2020 via your CalCentral account (My Dashboard → Student Resources → Submit a Form → VA Enrollment Certification Request).
+- Request certification for Spring 2021 via your CalCentral account starting October 1st.
+(My Dashboard → Student Resources → Submit a Form → VA Enrollment Certification Request).
 Contact us if you do not see the link.

 - Classes offered remotely that would normally be offered in-person, may be certified as taken "in residence" and will therefore pay the normal monthly allowance for housing (MHA) rate.

 - Classes that were designed to be offered online must be certified as "distance learning" for the lower online rate.
 These classes are identified by a "W" prefix in the course number — e.g., ART W23AC and ASAMST W20AC.

 - P/NP, S/U, P/NC grades and VA benefits: Passing grades will not impact VA educational benefits.
 However, The VA will not pay for units that receive NP (No Pass), U (Unsatisfactory) or NC (No Credit) grades because they are non-punitive — i.e., they do not count toward degree progress and are not factored into GPA.
 Units graded NP, U or NC must be deducted from your unit load certified with the VA.
 If the reduction in certified units drops you below full-time, your housing allowance/stipend will be reduced accordingly and the VA will bill you for the balance.